 Now there's a clutch of cottages, dotted amid organic Robusta coffee plants and banana palms and connected by a network of stone pathways and steps.
-The round dining room is open to the elements, with a panorama across the valley; the wonderful swimming pool - endearingly built in the shape of Simon’s wife Maria’s foot - shares the same plunging views.
-There’s a touch of eccentricity about the place, especially when enthusiastic Simon is in residence, but that’s why you come here rather than to a clinical 5-star hotel.
+The round dining room is open to the elements, with a panorama across the valley; the wonderful swimming pool - endearingly built in the shape of Maria’s foot - shares the same plunging views.
+In 2018 the plantation changed hands, but it remains charmingly eccentric.
+And that’s why you come here rather than to a clinical 5-star hotel.

 - The spectacular setting in the tree-clad hills means sweeping forest views and no traffic noise - only birds and insects

 - Lots to see and do, from on-site yoga and plantation tours to wildlife treks and Ayurvedic treatments in the surrounding area